fatfish-lab/aquarium-documentation/src/web/workspaces/index.md

 # Introduction

-Like we explained in the [introduction](/web/introduction), the workspaces are like the Explorer on Windows, or the Finder on macOS: **they are dedicated to display your project's data.**
+Like we explained in the [introduction](/web/introduction), the workspaces are like the Explorer on Windows, or the Finder on macOS: **they are dedicated to display your project's items.**

 Workspaces works the same way in the focus or studio interface.
 The only difference is the way you access them.